thinkingmachines/geowrangler/CONTRIBUTING.md

 ## Feedback

 Do you like geowrangler, have an idea for a feature, or any comment at all?
-Feel free to email us at geowrangler@thinkingmachin.es.
+Feel free to file an [issue in the geowrangler issue tracker](https://github.com/thinkingmachines/geowrangler/issues) and tag it as an _enhancement_.

 ## Report Bugs

-Report bugs for geowrangler in the [issue tracker](https://github.com/thinkingmachines/geowrangler/issues)
+Report bugs for geowrangler in the [issue tracker](https://github.com/thinkingmachines/geowrangler/issues) and tag them as a _bug_.

 If you are reporting a bug, please include: